 Styles and Types of Learning.
 NOTE: This is written for tutors.
 Students: DO NOT READ As educators we were all taught that our students learned in three different ways: - Visual - Auditory - Kinesthetic My research has revealed another axis of learning: - Learning by Classroom - Learning by remote/on-line - Learning by individual study Just as each student has her own style of learning perception: visual; auditory; kinesthetic, she has her preferred style of learning “geography”.
 Some students do much better in a physical classroom, while many flourish in independent study.
 If we acknowledge that learning “geography” matters then we are not just looking at three ways of tutoring but 3 times 3 or 9 ways of tutoring.
 Only when we educators realize that just segmenting students by visual; auditory; and kinesthetic is not enough, can we begin to truly teach our students in the manner that they need, and not just what is comfortable for... read more

 Each year we turn a calendar over to January 1st and remarkably feel like it is a new beginning.
 For many it is just one more day in the count down to January final exams.
 For others it is decision time - do I stay in school another semester and take a break?
 Education is never a gamble.
 It will always be a benefit to those who put forth the effort.
 For those who are struggling in a formal program at a college or university, it is worth while to remember that self-education is also a proven route.
 There are many very successful people who developed knack for assimilating new information and putting it to work for themselves.
 If you are thinking about leaving school due to poor grades or perhaps inadequate financial resources, consider whether you have the ability to learn on your own.
 Make a "post formal education" plan that will keep you learning evening if you are not in the classroom.
-That might even involve an professional coach who can provide guided study and professional... read more
+That might even involve an professional coach who can provide guided study... read more

 My philosophy is to treat each student as an individual, with their own style of learning, level of knowledge and motivation.
 Associated with that, I focus on creating relevance in subjects to the aspirations of that person.
 My bottom line objective is to build their self-confidence.
 Learning is an ongoing process.
 It provides ways to look at any problem.
 I have discovered that while earning my MBA from Chicago Booth School of Business (Dean's List) and a BA in Economics and Studio Art from Lafayette College (summa cum laude, Economics and Business Prize).
 I currently serve as an Alumni Admissions Representative for Lafayette.
 I have studied education as a graduate student at Pace Graduate School of Education as well in adolescent mathematics.
 Mathematically Yours, Barry